bhumit/bhumit.github.io/readinglist.md

 ---
 layout: page
-title: Reading List
+title: Resources which I have aggregated over the years
 permalink: /reading-list/
 ---

-# Resources

 ### Books